precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - Replace the commands to read data: `readBlockVectorData`, `readVectorData`, `readBlockScalarData`, `readScalarData` with a single command `readData`.
 - Replace the commands to write data: `writeBlockVectorData`, `writeVectorData`, `writeBlockScalarData`, `writeScalarData` with a single command `writeData`.
 - Replace the commands to write gradient data: `writeBlockVectorGradientData`, `writeVectorGradientData`, `writeBlockScalarGradientData`, `writeScalarGradientData` with a single command `writeGradientData`.
+- Remove `.data()` in the arguments of the functions `readData` and `writeData`.
+Since data objects are now vectors, this is no longer needed.
 - Replace `getMeshVerticesAndIDs` with `getMeshVertexIDsAndCoordinates`.
 Change the input argument meshID to meshName.
 - Change integer input argument `meshID` to a string with the mesh name in the API commands `hasMesh`, `requiresMeshConnectivityFor`, `setMeshVertex`, `getMeshVertexSize`, `setMeshVertices`, `setMeshEdge`, `setMeshEdges`, `setMeshTriangle`, `setMeshTriangles`, `setMeshQuad`, `setMeshQuads`, `setMeshTetrahedron`, `setMeshTetrahedrons`, `setMeshAccessRegion`.
 - Change integer input argument `dataID` to string arguments mesh name and data name in the API commands `hasData`.